hnmr293/stable-diffusion-webui-dumpunet/README_en.md

 to check the effect of `bad anatomy` in each block.

-Actual examples is here (Japasese lang).
+Actual examples are here (Japasese lang).

 [Test adding prompts to one specific block with prompts by block](https://gist.github.com/hnmr293/7f240aa5b74c0f5a27a9764fdd9672e2)